-No one could overlook maples, or Acers when thinking about the best trees for autumn color.
-These trees are invaluable for their vibrant autumn colour of flaming golds and reds.
+No one could overlook maples, or acers when thinking about the best trees for fall color.
+These trees are invaluable for their vibrant fall color of flaming golds and reds.

-There is a huge range of varieties for sun or part shade, the more acid the soil and sunnier the aspect the better the colour, but there are ones that are tolerant of most soil types as long as it is fertile.
-Smaller varieties are lovely in containers, but make sure you protect their delicate foliage from strong winds.
+There is a huge range of varieties for sun or part shade, the more acid the soil and sunnier the aspect the better the color, but there are ones that are tolerant of most soil types as long as it is fertile.
+Smaller varieties, including many Japanese maple trees, or Acer palmatum, are lovely in containers, but make sure you protect their delicate foliage from strong winds.

-Who better to recommend her favorite maple varieties for fall color, than gardening expert Mary Jane Duford (opens in new tab) , who says: ‘I live in Canada where we are wild about Maple trees (especially the types with red leaves in the fall!)
-Here are three of my favorites for fall color, including some selected cultivars that are well-suited to the home landscape.'
+Who better to recommend her favorite maple varieties for fall color, than gardening expert Mary Jane Duford (opens in new tab) , who says: ‘I live in Canada where we are wild about maple trees (especially the types with red leaves in the fall!)
+Here are three of my favorites fall trees, including some selected cultivars that are well-suited to the home landscape.'

 Acer rubrum – red maple

-Red Maples are medium-large trees that are known to be both fast-growing and cold-hardy.
-Red Maples in the wild commonly grow to over 100 feet, but most horticultural cultivars have a shorter mature height.
-The following cultivars are suitable for the home landscape, either as backyard shade trees or in the front yard for stunning fall curb appeal.
+Red maples are medium-large trees that are known to be both fast-growing and cold-hardy.
+The following cultivars are suitable for the home landscape, either as backyard shade trees or as best trees for front yards for stunning curb appeal.

 ‘Red Sunset’ has a rounded pyramidal shape.
 This modern introduction is very cold hardy, and can be grown in Zones 3-9.

 ‘Summer Red’ is a compact cultivar suitable for small yards.
-What make it special is that the leaves grow as a burgundy-red color in spring-summer, before maturing to yellow-orange-purple in autumn.
+What make it special is that the leaves grow as a burgundy-red color in spring-summer, before maturing to yellow-orange-purple in fall.

 Acer × freemanii – Freeman Maple

-Freeman Maples are very low-maintenance for homeowners once established.
-The fall color is downright magical in terms of curb appeal and the fallen leaves make excellent leaf mold.
+Freeman maples are very low-maintenance for homeowners once established.
+The fall color is downright magical in terms of curb appeal and the fallen leaves make excellent leaf mulch.

-‘Autumn Blaze’ is known for its vibrant red autumn leaves.
+‘Autumn Blaze’ is known for its vibrant red fall leaves.
 This variety thrives in Zones 3-8.

-‘Firefall’ is a modern introduction with striking orange-red autumn leaves.
+‘Firefall’ is a modern introduction with striking orange-red fall leaves.

 Sorbus Cashmiriana – Kashmir Rowan

-Diana Beamish, who together with her husband has owned and run Trees Direct (opens in new tab) for more than 20 years, says 'My all time favourite tree for autumn colour is Sorbus Cashmiriana.
-It's also known as the Kashmir rowan where it grows wild.
+Diana Beamish, who together with her husband has owned and run Trees Direct (opens in new tab) for more than 20 years, says 'My all time favourite tree for fall color is Sorbus Cashmiriana.
+It's also known as the Kashmir rowan, where it grows wild.
 It's happy on most well-drained soils, and tolerates full sun or semi-shade.
-Its striking foliage and berries make it an autumn stunner, but it looks just as pretty in blossom in the early summer – a good year-round choice.'
+Its striking foliage and berries make it a fall stunner, but it looks just as pretty in blossom in the early summer – a good year-round choice.'

-Sorbus Cashmiriana, pictured above is a great choice for smaller spaces.
-The large berries outlast the bright autumn foliage.
+Sorbus Cashmiriana is a great choice for smaller spaces.
+The large pale berries outlast the bright fall foliage.

 Crataegus prunifolia – Flowering Thorn